This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

-The Bills provide for a similar procedure and terms.
-Bill No. 2604 establishes a fast track procedure, which allows operations that do not generate doubts about their impact on effective competition to be approved within 30 working days of notification.
-If it raised serious concerns, a second phase of 90 working days, renewable for 30 more days, will start.
+The Bill establishes a fast track procedure, which allows operations that do not generate doubts about its impact on effective competition to be approved within 30 business days of being notified.
+If it raises serious concerns, a second phase of 90 business days, extendable for 30 more, will be initiated.

-According to Law No. 26876, the basic timetable shall be extended in cases in which authority needs more information to analyze the possible effects in competition.
+According to Law N° 26876, the basic timetable shall be extended in cases in which the authority needs more information to analyze the possible effects in competition.
 In these cases, INDECOPI usually requires to the Energy Sector Supervising Organism (OSINERGMIN) and/or the petitioner the needed information.

 Are there any circumstances in which the review timetable can be shortened?

-Under Law No. 26876, for mergers, creation of common corporations or joint ventures, notification must be made by both parties.
+Under Law N° 26876 and the Bill, for mergers, creation of common corporations or joint ventures, the notification must be made by both parties.
 However, if one corporation acquires the totality of another corporation or part of one or more companies, responsibility for the filing rests with the buyer.

 What information is required in the filing form?

-INDECOPI requires the following information to the undertakings, under Law No. 26876:
+INDECOPI requires the following information to the undertakings, under Law N° 26876:

 b) Description of the ownership and control structure, as well as the kinship and management links of each of the participants and between these and third parties that also operate in the electricity sector, including that of the companies that belong to the same economic group.